Teaching at CWU

 FERPA: Faculty are expected to understand and follow the regulations set out in CWU’s policy on Student Records (CWUP 2-20-070) based on the Family Educational Rights and Privacy Act (FERPA).
 FERPA training is required of faculty annually.

-Please contact the Associate Provost for Undergraduate and Faculty Affairs if something you need is missing so it can be added.
+Please contact the Associate Vice Provost if something you need is missing so it can be added.

 Curriculum Development: Curriculum is under the purview of the faculty at CWU.
 Faculty in academic departments have the responsibility to develop specific courses and programs and to initiate course/program changes.
 The Board of Trustees ultimately approves all new program proposals.